johnmay/inchi-ma/README.md

 # InChI Metal Architecture

-Proof of concept to generate InChI's that distinguish structures with different Square Planar, Trigonal Bipyramidal, and Octahedral configurations.
+Proof of concept to generate InChIs that distinguish structures with different Square Planar, Trigonal Bipyramidal, and Octahedral configurations.

 It adds a '/ma' (metal architecture) layer as proposed by Jonathan Goodman to